NayamAmarshe/MagLit/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+MagLit uses Firebase Firestore as a database.
+You must first create a new Firebase project, then a file with the name `.env.local` in root directory of the project and fill the details as mentioned in `.ENV.LOCAL_EXAMPLE`.

 ## If you like the project
 You can sponsor this repository or
 <a href="https://www.buymeacoffee.com/maglit">